AhmedElsherbini/HTS_insilico_PCR/README.md

 ## Usage
 Make sure that you have mafft (install it via conda or apt) !

-For your own comfort, make sure you have the (*.fna) genomes files in the same directory as perl and bash script !
+Also, you should have the (*.fna) genomes files in the same directory as perl and bash script !

 Type in your command line, then just answer questions !